 What is Mission?
 This is the question that you may or may not of seen floating around the M:E Facebook page.
 So what is mission?

-Just recently a couple of the M:E team members saddled up their rides and headed up to Lincoln, UK for the One Event conference.
-Although the living arrangements were not quite the same with some of us in a cozy home, with heating and home cooked meals, while others of us were alternatively sleeping in a supposedly 2 man tent (more like 2 child tent), freezing our butts off, eating undercooked rice.
+A couple of the M:E team members saddled up their rides and headed up to Lincoln, UK for the One Event conference.
+Although the living arrangements were not quite the same with some of us in a cozy home, with heating and home cooked meals, while others of us were alternatively sleeping in a supposedly 2 man tent (more like 2 child tent), freezing and eating undercooked rice.

 Nevertheless, we all came together as a team to promote our beloved organisation at the expo for the conference.
 Now I have to admit, personally I was not looking forward to the One Event.
 Three nights camping is a big enough mountain alone for this princess, but furthermore constantly having to stand around at a stand also did not really appeal to this young intern.
 However, it turned out that the time I spent at the Mission: Europe stand was definitely one of the best parts of the One Event for me.
-Now don't get me wrong, I enjoyed the preaching and worship at the conference.
-I also loved hanging out with our Shoreline youth and community, but being able to engage with the vast variety of individuals that attended the One Event was definitely a prominent highlight for me.
+Now don't get me wrong, I enjoyed the preaching and worship at the conference, but being able to engage with the vast variety of individuals that attended the One Event was definitely a prominent highlight for me.

 We, as a team, had a great time, laughing and sharing with one another, eating more of the free sweets than the people we were supposedly giving them out to, but the best part of the stand for me personally was being able to talk to people about our organisation.
 It was especially exciting when the person you were talking to had a heart for mission.
 The idea of being able to bridge the gap and create that opportunity for another person was just incredible.